 Read through yet again, this time placing yourself in the shoes of the recipient of the message.
 Ask yourself, “What message was the author trying to convey to me?”

 Most Bibles are equipped with references or notes at the bottom of the page, in the back or even after each book of the Bible.
 While it may be tempting to ignore those notes, it can be beneficial to gain insight and clarification by reading them.
 At this point in your reading, take a minute to look for references on the verses you have been studying.

 Finally, look for commentaries on the passage you have been studying.
 I take an “earn the right to consult the commentary” mindset.
 This means I always do my own study FIRST, before consulting a commentary.
 Commentaries can be helpful to gain clarity, further understanding and to make sense of the author’s meaning.
 Don’t forget, though, that the commentaries are written by mortal man and it’s important to find trustworthy sources.

-The Color Coding Bible Study Method brings deeper understanding and clarity to Scripture.
-It’s a valuable study format that makes Scripture come alive and the true meaning of passages be made clear.
+The Color Coding Bible Study Method is a great Bible highlighting system that brings deeper understanding and clarity to Scripture.
+It’s a valuable study format that makes Scripture come alive and the true meaning of passages made clear.
 As with any Bible study, be sure to process what you read and journal through how you will apply this to your life.
 Once you know and understand God’s word, the more you’ll long to follow His promises and to live them out each day.

 Want to go even deeper in God’s word?
 Click below to download your free Bible study sheets.